GISMentors/grass-gis-workshop-jena/index.rst

 ==============

-For purpose of this training materials a sample dataset has been created based on Open Data covering Germany and Jena region.
+For purpose of this training materials a sample dataset has been created based on Open Data covering Germany and Jena region specifically.
 See detailed description below.

 * EU-DEM (directory: :file:`eu-dem`, source: `Copernicus Land Monitoring Service - EU-DEM